Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 YOU: /openpaul:unify

-OpenPAUL: Creates SUMMARY.md, updates STATE.md
+OpenPAUL: Creates SUMMARY.json, updates loop state

 OpenCARL: [Injects closure rules]